-Most fixed assets are obtained through the purchasing process.
-A purchase order is processed and once approved is submitted to the vendor.
-After the product has arrived, and the invoice has been paid, an Accounts Payable representative will contact the department in order to obtain necessary information about the asset, including location.
-An asset tag will then be placed on the item, and will be added to the University’s asset inventory system in Banner.
+Most fixed assets are obtained through the purchasing process and must follow the Procurement of Goods and Services Policy.
+A purchase order must be obtained, approved, and then submitted to the vendor.
+After the purchase arrives and the invoice is paid, the department will be contacted to provide necessary information about the asset, including location and serial number.
+An asset tag will be affixed, and the item will be added to the University’s asset records in Banner.

-When assets are junked, lost, or stolen, they should be reported to the Finance Office using the Fixed Asset Status Change Form.
-The action code of “D” should be entered.
+When assets are taken out of service, lost, or stolen, they should be reported to the Controller’s Office using the Fixed Asset Status Change Form.
+The action code of “D” (disposed) should be entered.
 If the asset tag number is known, it should be entered on the form; otherwise a description of the asset should be provided.
 An explanation of the disposal should be provided, and the form should be signed by the Budget Director for that area.
-Vice Presidents signature is also required for assets where the original purchase price was over $1,000 and all computers.
+Vice President’s signature is also required.

-If furniture and/or equipment (non-computer) requires disposal, Housekeeping should be contacted to have the item removed.
-Housekeeping will store the discarded furniture and equipment until it can be transferred to another department.
-Often times, usable furniture can be obtained from the storage through Housekeeping.
-If the furniture or equipment is junk, Housekeeping will dispose of it.
+If furniture or equipment requires disposal, Housekeeping should be contacted to have the item removed.
+Housekeeping will store the discarded items until they can be transferred to another department if possible.
+If the furniture or equipment is deemed to be unusable, Housekeeping will dispose of it.
 They will request a copy of the completed Fixed Asset Status Change Form before removing the items.

 If an asset is replaced, such as in a trade-in, the disposal should be reported on the Fixed Asset Status Change Form.
-However, assets should not be sold without consulting the Finance Office.
-It should be noted that although an asset may have been purchased with a particular department’s budget, and assigned to that department, the department is not free to dispose or sell the asset without consulting with the Finance Office.
+However, assets should not be sold without consulting the Controller’s Office.
+Although an asset may have been purchased with a department’s budget and assigned to that department, the asset is University property and the department is not free to dispose of or sell the asset without consulting with the Controller’s Office.

 If furniture or equipment is lost or stolen, it should be reported to the University Police, as well as the Office of the Vice President for Administration and Finance so that any insurance claims can be filed.

-Prior to disposing of federal equipment, the Finance Office must be notified.
-They will need to determine who retains title to the equipment.
-In general, equipment purchased with federal funds becomes the property of the University when it is delivered.
-There are however some sponsored agreements under which the sponsor retains title to any equipment purchased with sponsored funds.
-If title is retained by the sponsor, the agency must be notified if you want to dispose, transfer or sell the equipment.
-Once the federal agency is notified, approval must be granted in order for an action to take place.
-The money received from a sale must be returned to the agency.
+Prior to disposing of assets purchased with federal funds, the Controller’s Office must be notified and a determination made as to who retains title to the equipment.
+In general, equipment purchased with federal funds becomes the property of the University when delivered.
+However, under some sponsored agreements, the sponsor retains title to any equipment purchased with sponsored funds.
+If the title is retained by the sponsor, the agency must be notified prior to transferring, selling or disposing of the equipment.
+After notification, the agency must approve the action.
+Any funds received from sale of agency-owned equipment must be returned to the agency.

 The main objective of the fixed asset inventory is to maintain an accurate accounting of University owned assets.
-Therefore, approximately once every two years, each department’s fixed assets will be inventoried.
-A list of assets assigned to each department will be provided, and Budget Directors are responsible for identifying the items on the list, and making necessary changes to the list if needed.
-Reasons for disposal should be noted on the form.
-The inventory list should then be signed by the Budget Director for that department, and returned to the Finance Office.
-Area Vice President Signature is required if disposing of assets whose acquisition value is greater than $1,000 or computers.
+Therefore, approximately once every two to three years, each department’s fixed assets will be inventoried.
+A list of assets assigned to each department will be provided, and Budget Directors are responsible for identifying the items on the list and making necessary changes to the list if needed.
+For items that have been disposed, the Fixed Asset Change Form must be completed.
+The inventory list should then be signed by the Budget Director for that department and returned to the Controller’s Office.

-The University’s depreciation policy is to begin straight-line depreciation in the month of purchase using the following useful lives:
+The University depreciation assets using the straight-line basis beginning in the month of purchase using the following useful lives: